 Drugs and Alcohol

 There are different laws governing certain prescription medications.
 Sometimes substances that are legal in the U.S. can be illegal abroad.
-Check with International SOS to verify whether your prescription is permitted in the destination country.
+Check with On Call International to verify whether your prescription is permitted in the destination country.
 If not, consult with your physician.

 Alcohol & Drug Use

 Drug use is not advised at any time.
 The United States Embassy will not assist if an arrest is made because of illegal substances.